 To grow means you’re willing to take risks and evolve.
 The only way to evolve and change is to fail.
-You’re probably asking yourself, wait, I thought success allows you to evolve?
-The answer is still yes, success promotes evolution and change.
-However; to reach that point, you must experience numerous failures with the goal of revealing a bigger picture to you.
+You’re probably thinking, Wait, I thought success allows you to evolve?
+The answer is still yes; success promotes evolution and change.
+However, to reach that point, you must experience numerous failures with the goal of revealing a bigger picture.

 When I reflected on my past failures, I realized something: They didn’t destroy or abolish me.
 In fact, they were like primers preparing me for a second chance.

-If you think hard about it, failures promote mental and emotional growth as well as physical.
+Failures promote mental, emotional, and even physical growth.
 We forget that in any given situation, a second chance or opportunity is available in the future.
 Only if we apply ourselves will we be able to access this new way of thinking.

 As a creative individual, I used to view failure as an end-all-be-all.
-I’d often kick myself with my own foot if I screwed something up or acted on impulse.
-We want our success to happen now–fall on our laps from the sky this minute.
+I’d often kick myself if I screwed something up or acted on impulse.
+We want our success to happen now—fall from the sky and into our laps this minute.
 The reality is, anybody who has become successful also experienced numerous failures.
-And that’s why they’re successful: trial, error, retrial and then, success.
+And that’s why they’re successful: trial, error, retrial, and then success.

 At the retrial stage, you should’ve learned something from your error or failure.
-Like anything in life, if we give power to our failures, we’ll never do it again and it’s a fatal response I’ve witnessed many people do.
+Like anything in life, if we give power to our failures, we’ll never do it again, and it’s a fatal response.
 Never trying again is giving in to the negativity of failing at something.
 You may feel the loss is too significant.

 Really, failures can be blinding and discouraging.
 They can cause us to lose sight of our goals and aspirations.
 Accepting that failure is a part of every success story is a stepping stone toward achieving the goals you so desperately want to achieve.

 Author Elizabeth Gilbert said transformations can only happen in ruins.
-So let your work and life fall apart, so you can reshape and repurpose everything.
-While in ruins, that’s when incredible things begin to reform.
-And if you view failure as falling into ruins, I hope this article restructures your mindset about it.
+Therefore, let your work and life fall apart if necessary, so that you can reshape and repurpose everything.
+While in ruins, incredible things begin to reform.
+And if you view failure as falling into ruins, perhaps this article will help shift your mindset.

 I’m going to break down why failure is a good, positive and enriching thing and help you transform your mindset about it.
 Here are the 13 reasons why you should fail fast:

 Failing should be viewed as an opportunity to create a new route.
-If you’ve felt that you failed at something, journal about it or do some self-reflecting and see what emerges.
+If you feel that you failed at something, journal about it or do some self-reflecting and see what emerges.
 Instead of giving up after a failure, create another route or path and try again.
 You’ll gain new insights and a different direction that could get you out of a creative block or a jam.

-Sometimes life diverts our path and we must adapt.
-Failures may divert our paths, too, so it’s crucial to adapt and embrace it.
-Thinking and approaching it that way will lead you somewhere different, a different direction and outcome.
+Sometimes life diverts our path, and we must adapt.
+Failures may divert our paths, too, so it’s crucial to adapt and embrace them.
+Thinking and approaching it that way will lead you somewhere different, often to a new and better outcome.

-Just about every field or industry, you go into or are in, failing should help you identify what worked and what didn’t.
+Just about every field or industry you go into or are in, failing should help you identify what works and what doesn’t.

 Once you’ve figured out why something didn’t manifest, you’ll have another chance to do something in a different way.
 There is beauty in trying something again and realizing what you did wrong previously.
 This is when evolution starts to take shape.